 Each type of repellent requires a different placement in your home.
 Plug-in repellents just require an outlet in a medium to large-sized room to be effective, while scent sachets must be placed in smaller spaces like cabinets, closets, or drawers.

-Granular repellents are designed to create a perimeter around your home and are the only outdoor repellent on this list.
-The VictorⓇ Mouse-A-Way™ is made with 100% biodegradable materials and repels rodents with its poison-free formula.
-It creates a barrier around your home when placed in an unbroken line that will have mice and rats thinking twice before crossing it!
+These outdoor repellents create a barrier around your home when placed in an unbroken line that will have mice and rats thinking twice before crossing it!

 Ultrasonic repellents should be plugged into the lowest outlet and should not be blocked by any furniture.
 The noise will bounce off of the furniture and not go through it.
 Place your repellent with that in mind and don’t leave an opening for pests to enter through.